DerBrunoIR/dev_environments/nvim/Readme.md

 # What is this?
 This is a neovim containerized setup.
-The folling features are inncluded:
+The following features are inncluded:
 - zsh, oh my zsh, starship
 - git, tree, xclip, bat, autojump
+- zip, unzip, tar
 - gcc, make
 - nvim
 For more advanced setups the container represents a good base image.